-The Supreme Court will consider whether Sabarimala temple's customary religious practice which prohibits the entry of women (between the ages of 10 and 50) offends the equality guarantee under the Indian Constitution.
+The Supreme Court will consider whether the Sabarimala temple's customary religious practice, which prohibits the entry of women, violates fundamental rights guaranteed to women by the Indian Constitution.

 In 1991, this ban had been challenged before the Kerala High Court in S. Mahendran v.
 The Secretary, Travancore.
 The Court ruled that the ban was constitutional and justified, as it was a long-standing custom prevailing since time immemorial.

-Whether the practice constitutes an ‘essential religious practice’ under Article 25?
-Whether a religious institution can assert its claim to do so under their the right to manage its own affairs in the matters of religion?
+3. Whether the practice constitutes an ‘essential religious practice’ under Article 25?
+Whether a religious institution can assert its claim to do so under the right to manage its own affairs in the matters of religion?

 2. Whether the exclusionary practice based on a biological factor exclusive to the female gender amounts to ‘discrimination’?
 Whether this practice violates the core of Articles 14, 15 and 17?

 4. Whether Sabarimala temple has a denominational character?
 If it does, is it permissible on the part of a ‘religious denomination’ managed out of the Consolidated Fund of Kerala and Tamil Nadu, to indulge in practices violating constitutional principles/morality embedded in Articles 14, 15(3), 39(a) and 51-A(e)?